Skip to content

 5) Icarus Lands

-Slide ON THE POEMS NOTES -MARIO MORONI The poems performed in this show have been written over a long period of time, but they all have been reworked and orchestrated for music and digital images with composer James Glasgow.
+ON THE POEMS NOTES -MARIO MORONI The poems performed in this show have been written over a long period of time, but they all have been reworked and orchestrated for music and digital images with composer James Glasgow.
 BALLAD OF MAINE was originally inspired by the landscape of Maine, imagining a voice that evokes an imaginary house, and the presence of someone who has now disappeared.
 SHEPHERD IN TRANSIT is based on the canonical poem "Chant of the Wandering Shepherd of Asia" by Romantic Italian poet Giacomo Leopardi.
 In the original text, a shepherd reflects upon his life and his nomadic condition.
 I reworked and re-imagined the shepherd character as he is brutally projected in our contemporary world, going through tragic circumstances.

 The three poems that constitute REFLECTIONS are devoted to three separate themes: "Journals" is concerned with space, "The Hour of Rest" is about seeking a moment of rest at the end of difficult times, "Reflections of Photography" is about time, as it may be experienced through the observation of a photograph, where the people portrayed in it seem to be looking to the future, and aiming to exit the photo's frame.
 PROMETHEUS IN MANHATTAN is just a short section of a longer poem where I reworked and reimagined the myth of Prometheus (as he was originally portrayed in Aeschylus' Greek tragedy "Prometheus in Chain") in a new contemporary setting: Manhattan, Times Square.
 Finally, the four short poems of ICARUS are the reworking of poems on the theme of death by four Italian Romantic poets.
 The reworking of these poems involves autobiographical references to my own father's death.

-Slide ON THE MUSIC One of Moroni’s overarching themes is the conflict between the rational and irrational, which has led me to use a composition technique in which I create mathematical algorithms and/or systems of rules and then use that framework to compose the music.
+ON THE MUSIC One of Moroni’s overarching themes is the conflict between the rational and irrational, which has led me to use a composition technique in which I create mathematical algorithms and/or systems of rules and then use that framework to compose the music.
 For example, I created an algorithm for PROMETHEUS IN MANHATTAN that forces the melody to reflect itself in time and pitch, but also modulates in unique directions as long as it is allowed to continue.
 As long as I follow the rules of that algorithm while writing, I allow myself to lean into my natural tendencies for melodic music.
 By aiming to create music in a more traditional/tonal/rhythmic sense while still constrained by the rules of a rigid (and nonmusical) system, I hope to explore that rational/irrational conflict.

 BALLAD OF MAINE does not follow this method, and is rather a selection from a larger piece which takes a melodic and impressionistic style, playing on themes of memory, regret, and hope.
 REFLECTIONS is less tonal in nature, but still impressionistic in design, interacting with an ambient score that had been composed by Jon Hallstrom long before I began work with Moroni.
 SHEPHERD IN TRANSIT is an atmospheric piece utilizing a technique of modular composition wherein different harmonic structures are created separately, given a number, and then assembled on a chart depicting the narrative events in the piece.
 The score for PROMETHEUS IN MANHATTAN, mentioned earlier, was influenced by Moroni’s themes of reflection, agony, and perpetuity.

-Slide -JAMES GLASGOW ICARUS LANDS features a system of pitches and rhythms largely governed by translating the words in each poem into the hyperrational symbol language Blissym (look it up, it’s cool) and then mapping the resulting translation to staff paper.
+-JAMES GLASGOW ICARUS LANDS features a system of pitches and rhythms largely governed by translating the words in each poem into the hyperrational symbol language Blissym (look it up, it’s cool) and then mapping the resulting translation to staff paper.
 The third movement ("Tree, Trees") was generated by a recursive algorithm to imitate the appearance of a bare Mediterranean stone pine.
 This algorithm created a fractal tree which was then mapped to a piano keyboard to determine the pitches for each “branch.”
 The frequencies of a cello tone were then digitally manipulated to extend past the normal range of the cello to facilitate an auditory version of this piece.
 The fourth and final movement is an exercise in growing disorder occurring within a cyclical system.
 The scores and composition notes are depicted later in this program.

-Slide BALLAD OF MAINE POEMS Maybe this is my home,
+BALLAD OF MAINE POEMS Maybe this is my home,

 but what am I saying,